-Information is current as of April 24, 2020.
-In this fast changing world, we expect this list to change as well and we will update accordingly.
+Design Checklist has been updated as of October 2020.
+In this fast changing world, we expect this list to continue to change, and we will update accordingly.

 The attendee experience in both digital and physical platforms has changed.
 Now more than ever, it is important that we redefine what creative means to events, and the approach we take, to create engaging experiences that connect us, even when we can’t be together.